flojoy-ai/docs/docs/instruments-database/Network Analyzers/Keysight-N5232B/Keysight-N5232B.md

 print(data)
 ```

-Note: The above code assumes that the IP address of the Keysight N5232B Network Analyzer is `192.168.1.1`.
+Note: The above code assumes that the IP address of the Keysight (Agilent) N5232B Network Analyzer is `192.168.1.1`.
 Please replace it with the correct IP address of your instrument.

 </TabItem>
 </Tabs>